MicrosoftDocs/windows-dev-docs/hub/powertoys/dsc-configure.md

 | ImageresizerFallbackEncoder | String | Fallback encoder to use. | ✅ |
 | ImageresizerCustomSize | — | — | ❌ |

+> [NOTE]
-Note: Configuring custom sizes through DSC is not supported yet.
+> Configuring custom sizes through DSC is not supported yet.

 ### KeyboardManager